harvester/docs/docs/install/external-disk-support.md

   additionalKernelArguments: "rd.iscsi.firmware vlan=enp4s0f0.2017:enp4s0f0 ip=10.115.48.10::10.115.55.254:255.255.248.0::enp4s0f0.2017:none"
 ```

-In our test setup, we have multiple tagged VLANs.
-With VLAN 2017 used for connecting with the iSCSI volume and VLAN2011 being used for Harvester management interface.
+The test setup uses multiple tagged VLANs, such as VLAN 2017 (used for connecting with the iSCSI volume) and VLAN 2011 (used for the Harvester management interface).

-`vlan=enp4s0f0.2017:enp4s0f0 ip=10.115.48.10::10.115.55.254:255.255.248.0::enp4s0f0.2017:none` kernel argument is only needed if the iSCSI volume is accessible via an interface on a tagged VLAN.
-The arguments ensure that additional tagged interface is created during boot and a static address is allocated to the same.

-Please refer to the [dracut cmdline arguments](https://manpages.opensuse.org/Tumbleweed/dracut/dracut.cmdline.7.en.html) to configure the kernel arguments to suit your use case.
+The kernel argument `vlan=enp4s0f0.2017:enp4s0f0 ip=10.115.48.10::10.115.55.254:255.255.248.0::enp4s0f0.2017:none` is necessary only if the iSCSI volume is accessible via an interface on a tagged VLAN.
+The arguments ensure that an additional tagged interface is created during boot and that a static address is allocated to the interface.
+See [dracut.cmdline](https://manpages.opensuse.org/Tumbleweed/dracut/dracut.cmdline.7.en.html) for more information about configuring the kernel arguments to match your use case.

 The `write_files` directive is needed to ensure that the management interface is used as the default gateway.
-This is essential as RKE2 uses the interface with the default gateway as the node address.
+This is essential because RKE2 uses the interface with the default gateway as the node address.

-Post install Harvester should boot up and work as it would normally.